Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 Macronutrients for Muscle Building

-Calories alone won't ensure muscle gain—you also need the right balance of macronutrients: protein, carbohydrates, and fats.
+Calories alone won't ensure muscle gain—you also need the right balance of macronutrients: and they include proteins, carbohydrates and fats.

 Protein: The Building Block of Muscle